jellyfin/jellyfin.org/content/developers/docs/api/websockets.md

 When a WebSocket connection is established, the server will send a `ForceKeepAlive` message that contains a `Data` field.
 This `Data` field is the interval in which a `KeepAlive` message should be sent back to the server by the client.

-In most cases, it is simple enough to send `KeepAlive` messages at half the interval indicated by the server (interval / 2).
+It is simple enough to send `KeepAlive` messages at half the interval indicated by the server (`interval / 2`).

 ## Start Messages